 On 11/12/2019 the European Commission launched the European Green Deal as "the most ambitious package of measures that should enable European citizens and businesses to benefit from sustainable green transition" and the greatest challenge and opportunity is "becoming the world's first climate-neutral continent by 2050".
 The policy areas are: clean energy; sustainable industry; building and renovation; sustainable mobility; biodiversity; from fark to fork; eliminating pollution.
-HYDRUOSA water loops will contribute to eliminate pollution, while delivering more sustainable agriculture, even reducing the carbon footprint.
-Therefore, HYDROUSA loops are already supporting to deliver the European Green Deal.
+HYDROUSA water loops will contribute to eliminate pollution, while delivering more sustainable agriculture and reducing the carbon footprint.
+Therefore, HYDROUSA loops are already supporting the delivery of the European Green Deal.
+As far as the European Green Deal is currently detailed, HYDROUSA is mainly contributing to: (a) "Farm to Fork" strategy, providing measures to significantly reduce the use and risk of chemical pesticides, as well as the use of fertilizers and antibiotics; (b) "preserving and protecting biodiversity"; (c) Mainstreaming sustainability in community-based policies.
+A specific policy brief will detail the HYDROUSA relation to the EU Green Deal.